rumblefishdev/cf-parity-mainnet/README.rst

       cp cp stack-parameters.default.json stack-parameters.json
       $EDITOR stack-parameters.json

-   In here you need to specify the `VpcId` to run the chain in and DNSName to register for your node (eg. `mainnet.rumblefishdev.com`)
+   In here you need to specify the ``VpcId`` to run the chain in and DNSName to register for your node (eg. ``mainnet.rumblefishdev.com``)

-5. Launch stack creation.
+5. Create CloudFormation stack.

    ::